 All of that said, one quick Google search of Honduras will reveal a cascade of negative news stories about the country.
 The fact is, if we all listened to the travel warnings issued by our governments, we would be missing out on some of the world’s most exciting backpacker destinations.

-Despite what you may read in the news, Honduras is a relatively safe country for backpackers.
+Despite what you may read in the news, Honduras is a relatively safe country for backpackers who know their stuff.
 Whilst it is true that Honduras has one of the highest murder rates in the world, much of the violence is drug and gang-related, taking place in specific areas of the cities.
 Violence against backpackers is very rare.

 Honduras truly has heaps of incredible experiences to offer travelers and travel guide on backpacking Honduras aims to show you the way.